1d3o/dakarai/README.md

 The current versione is updated to work with Rails 6.0.

-The full documentation of the gem can be found here: https://ideonetwork.github.io/dakarai
+The full documentation of the gem can be found here: <a href="https://github.com/ideonetwork/dakarai/wiki">https://github.com/ideonetwork/dakarai/wiki</a>

 ## Installation